kevaleb/marthamadeit/_products/sweat-shirt-top.md

 price_number: 35
 sale_price_number:
 description: >-
-  The Raglan is a Tee Shirt Type Top that Can Have Bands Added to Create a Sweatshirt or Hood.
-Or Select Solid Sleeves or Printed Sleeves to Create a One of a Kind Baseball Type Top
+  The Raglan Sweatshirt is a Banded Top.
+You may add a Hood to create a Hoodie or Create a  Relaxed Simple Sweatshirt.
+Its up to you!
 photos:
   - photo_path: /uploads/701.JPG
   - photo_path: /uploads/718.JPG